salmangada/Spring-Boot-REST-CRUD-API/README.md

 ```
 http://localhost:8080/invoice/rest/saveInvoice
 ```
 From nav choose Body->Raw  and json format.
 Paste the following data in there.
+Send the request and success response is returned.
 ```
 {
     "name": "aqua",